-Insurers are required to notify the Department of Insurance of the amount of standard earned premiums for the period January 1 to December 31 of each calendar year by August 31 of the immediately following year.
-Such premiums shall be used in the determination of the annual policyholder surcharge rate applicable during the next policy year.
+Until calendar year 1999, insurers are required to notify the Department of Banking and Insurance of the amount of standard earned premiums for the period of January 1 to December 31 of each calendar year by August 31 of the immediately following year.
+Starting with calendar year 1999 and every year thereafter, insurers are required to notify the Department of Banking and Insurance of the amount of modified premiums for the period of January 1 to December 31 of each calendar year by August 31 of the immediately following year.
+Such premium shall be used in the determination of the annual policyholder surcharge rate applicable during the next policy year.